 Consider cost implications at all key stages of litigation

-Philip has 15 years’ experience in the legal costs industry with over 12 years at QM Costs.
+Philip has 19 years’ experience in the legal costs industry with 17 years at QM Costs.

-He has been instructed to deal with costs arising from a myriad of sources, including, clinical negligence, professional negligence, commercial litigation, planning appeals, nuisance, wrongful arrest, judicial review and a full range of personal injury claims, amongst many others.
+He has been instructed to deal with costs arising from a myriad of sources, including clinical negligence, professional negligence, commercial litigation, planning appeals, nuisance, wrongful arrest, judicial review and a wide range of personal injury claims.

-He has successfully pursued appeals and test cases in relation to issues including success fees, fixed costs issues, ATE premiums, CFA Regulations, hourly rates and breaches of the indemnity principle regarding BTE LEI limits.
+He has successfully pursued appeals and test cases in relation to issues including success fees, hourly rates, fixed costs, CFAs, breaches of the indemnity principle and proportionality.

 Philip’s notable cases include reducing a 100% success fee to 20% in the face of the then prevailing caselaw that 100% was appropriate by and using innovative arguments to show the prevailing position was illogical, saving an insurer client over £500,000 in legal costs.